elanatframework/Code_behind/doc/manage_roles_in_code_behind.md

 To activate the CodeBehind roles, you must also activate the session service.

-> Please note that the `UseRollAccess` middleware must be added before the `UseCodeBehind` or `UseCodeBehindRoute` middleware.
-Also, if you want the access of static files to be checked, you must add the `UseStaticFiles` middleware after the `UseRollAccess` middleware.
+> Please note that the `UseRoleAccess` middleware must be added before the `UseCodeBehind` or `UseCodeBehindRoute` middleware.
+Also, if you want the access of static files to be checked, you must add the `UseStaticFiles` middleware after the `UseRoleAccess` middleware.

-As you can see, `UseRollAccess` method is initialized with `true` input argument; this means that automatically if access to the path is not possible, the error page with code `403` will be displayed to the user.
+As you can see, `UseRoleAccess` method is initialized with `true` input argument; this means that automatically if access to the path is not possible, the error page with code `403` will be displayed to the user.

 ## role.xml file